 Horizon’s appears to be the purest play of the two, however comes with additional risk given the makeup of its holdings.
 Although greater risk comes with greater reward, should one of HIVE or RIOT falter, the fund could take a significant hit.

 As of writing, HBLK is also trading at a higher valuation.
 This is not surprising as the blockchain industry is in a bull run.
+(Also see how Canadian covered-call ETFs are affected by market trends).
 In such a scenario, I’d expect the fund with the higher risk profile to trade at more expensive valuations.
 Worth noting, the reverse is also true.
 In a blockchain bear market, I’d expect it to underperform.

 Overall, both look like solid options.
 The only caveat being that HBLK’s 1.68% MER is very high which is a pretty big negative.
 Although actively managed, this is a high MER to pay for a fund that includes stocks like Intel, Oracle, and IBM.
 It is something investors must consider.